Dilasag: Barangays

 Dilasag is politically subdivided into 11 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Dilasag had a population of 17,102.
 The population density was sigfig 17,102/306.25.

 Economy

 Tourism

-Coastal areas of Dilasag feature white sand beaches and fresh sea foods.
+The coastal areas of Dilasag feature white sand beaches and fresh seafood.
 With its mountainous terrain, Dilasag also provides an ideal venue for trekking and mountain-climbing.